Memory Attention Router Skill

 Write memory when:

-- the user states a durable preference or rule
+- a durable user preference or rule is learned

-If a new memory replaces an older one, include replaces_memory_id in the add payload.
-The older memory will be retired, linked forward to the new memory, and marked with a stored retirement reason.
+If a new memory replaces an older one, include replaces_memory_id.
+The router will retire the old memory, link it forward to the replacement, and persist a retirement reason.

 Reflect flow

-At the end of a meaningful task or after a failure cluster, create reflection and optionally procedure memory:
+At the end of meaningful work or after a failure cluster, create reflection and optionally procedure memory:

 python3 {baseDir}/scripts/memory_router.py reflect --input-json '<JSON>'